Uillian Correia

-Uillian Correia Granemann (born 27 September 1989), known as Uillian Correia or simply Uillian, is a Brazilian footballer who plays as a midfielder for CRB.
+Uillian Correia Granemann (born 27 September 1989), known as Uillian Correia or simply Uillian, is a Brazilian footballer who plays as a midfielder for Oeste.

 Club career

 Born in Fátima do Sul, Mato Grosso do Sul, Uillian Correia was an Atlético Paranaense youth graduate.
 He made his debuts as a senior with Rio Branco-PR in 2010, and subsequently represented Santa Cruz-RS and Pelotas.

 On 24 April 2012 Uillian Correia moved abroad, signing a three-year deal with Primeira Liga side F.C.
 Paços de Ferreira.
 On 23 January of the following year, after making no league appearances for the side, he was loaned to C.D.
 Feirense in Segunda Liga until June.

 On 31 January 2014 Uillian Correia signed for Sampaio Corrêa.
 An undisputed starter, he appeared in 34 matches and scored two goals for the club.

 On 13 January 2015 Uillian Correia joined Ceará, after agreeing to a three-year contract.
 On 28 August he moved to Série A team Cruzeiro, for a R$ 1.5 million fee.
 With lack of opportunity at Cruzeiro, he was loaned out to Santa Cruz in March 2016, as part of a deal which saw Raniel move in the opposite direction.
 He was loaned out again the following season to Vitória.
 In December 2017 he terminated his contract with Cruzeiro and made his move to Vitória permanent by signing a two-year deal.

 Despite being captain of Vitória for the 2017 Campeonato Brasileiro Série A campaign, and playing 28 matches in the first half of 2018, Uillian Correia was loaned to Coritiba in June 2018, with the deal lasting until December but with the option to extend should Coritiba win promotion.
 He returned to Vitória, now in Série B for 2019, but was not in the plans of the manager, and had too high a salary, so he was loaned to Red Bull Brasil, initially for the 2019 Campeonato Paulista, but with an option to extend to the end of the year.
 He became part of the Red Bull Bragantino squad when Red Bull Brasil merged with Clube Atlético Bragantino in April 2019.